-The Negroni keeps making waves in the cocktail scene (yeah, we’re looking at you, House of the Dragon fans), and we predict that the Christmas Negroni will be the next big thing this festive season.
-To make one, you’ll use the original Negroni recipe and add some flair by making your own Christmas-infused gin and using winter spice garnishes.
+The Negroni keeps making waves (yeah, we’re looking at you, House of the Dragon fans), and we predict that the Christmas Negroni will be the next big thing this festive season.
+To make one, you’ll use the original Negroni recipe but add some flair by making your own Christmas-infused gin and using winter spice garnishes.

-For extra orange flavor, hold the peel over the cocktail as you twist it to release those delicious fragrant oils into the drink.
+For extra orange flavour, hold the peel over the cocktail as you twist it to release those delicious fragrant oils into the drink.

 Store your vermouth in the fridge once opened.
 It will keep for around 3 months.

 Looking for a lighter drink?
 Replace the gin with a few splashes of club soda.

 Pour the Campari, infused gin and vermouth into an ice filled mixing glass

 Stir until ice cold (about 30 seconds)

 Strain into a chilled rocks glass over a large ice cube or sphere

 Twist an orange peel over the Negroni to release its oil and add it to the drink